carbon-language/carbon-lang/llvm/docs/Passes.rst

 The ``RegionInfo`` pass detects single entry single exit regions in a function, where a region is defined as any subgraph that is connected to the remaining graph at only two spots.
-Furthermore, an hierarchical region tree is built.
+Furthermore, a hierarchical region tree is built.

 ``-scalar-evolution``: Scalar Evolution Analysis
 ------------------------------------------------